PsychVault

 For a broader look at how modern gaming platforms are designed to influence behaviour, including the monetisation and social dynamics young people encounter, see Gaming Microtransactions, Loot Boxes, and Battle Passes in Australia.

-Minecraft is probably the most therapeutically versatile commercial game currently available.
+Minecraft therapy is probably the most therapeutically versatile application of a commercial game currently available for clinical use.
 It supports open-ended creative play, collaborative building, survival challenges, problem-solving, planning, emotional regulation, social negotiation, and family work.
 It can be used in individual therapy, dyadic work, parent-child sessions, sibling sessions, family therapy, and small groups.

 For neurodivergent young people, Minecraft can offer a lower-demand social environment with multiple communication modes and a high degree of personal control.[4][5]
 It also has cultural reach.
 Minecraft has been one of the most widely played games in the world, with Microsoft reporting 126 million monthly active players in 2020.[13]